AI-Bootcamp-Class/project2/README.md

 ## Challenges
 We encountered the following challenges:
-* We were unable to increase the balanced accuracy score for the test data beyond 0.6-0.65, failing to reach the given target of -.75 or above.
+* We were unable to increase the balanced accuracy score for the test data beyond 0.6-0.65, failing to reach the given target of 0.75 or above.
 * The lack of geological and soil science domain knowledge made it challenging to interpret the geological features of an earthquake.
 This handicapped our selection of the relevant features.
-* It was very challenging to finding soil composition data.
+* Finding soil composition data.
-* We were unable to peoperly link soil composition data with the location at which impact was measured.
-The location at which the `mmi` metric was determined was not available to us.
-We therefore had to use the soil data for a location that was closest to the earthquake location which might or might not be the same location at which the `mmi` was taken.
+* Location of `mmi` measurements were not available.
+We therefore used the soil data for a location that was closest to the earthquake location which might or might not be the same location at which the `mmi` was taken.
+* Persistent overfitting of the Random Forest Classifier.
+Unfortunately, it was the classifier with the best balanced accuracy score.
 * We found a dependency of the classifier performance on the `random_state` seed variable.
 We mitigated this challenge by evaluating the classifiers for different `random_state` values and averaging over the results.

 ## Conclusions